simonwalz/sysgit/README.md

 git sys-update minimal ansible
 ```

-You can obmit the variant parameters if you saved it in the past with
+You can omit the variant parameters if you saved it in the past with
 ```sh
 git sys-update --save <VARIANT> [<VARIANT2> ...]
 ```